vishwa21-prog/VLM-Dreambot/README.md

 # Vision-Language Models Playground

-> 🛠️ *Developed as part of my internship at **DreamBot**, this project involved comparing and testing multiple Vision-Language Models (VLMs) in diverse environments.*
+> 🛠️ *Developed as part of my internship at **Dreambot**, this project involved comparing and testing multiple Vision-Language Models (VLMs) in diverse environments.*

 This repository contains experiments and utilities for working with various **Vision-Language Models (VLMs)**, tested across Google Colab, Kaggle, and Jetson Nano platforms.